SeivaDArve/DRYa/install.uninstall/ghost-mode/README.txt

 Situation you need Ghost-In
  - You have a fresh install of Termux and NOTHING more
  - You are using the terminal of a friend
- - You are usimg the terminal on a public place
+ - You are using the terminal on a public place